 David Latimer - Ceo & founder

 Born and raised in Nashville, TN, David has always been fascinated by the form and function of structures, good design, and asking why.
 Working construction during summers in high school, he gained the fundamental knowledge of what has become a lifelong passion for building, carpentry, the art, and science of crafting a home, and the Do-It-Yourself ethos.
 He studied Literature and Philosophy at Furman University, paying for his education with an athletic scholarship.
 Seeking experience over any single career path, David backpacked on a shoestring budget through Europe for 6 months after graduating university.
 Next, he moved to New York City.
-There his passion for design began, working Ralph Lauren, and Earnest Sewn.
-After 2.5 years, he was burnt out on the city life and the fashion industry and wanting a completely different experience.
+There his passion for design began, working at Ralph Lauren and Earnest Sewn.
+After almost 3 years, he was burnt out on the city life and the fashion industry and wanting a completely different experience.
 An opportunity to help build and expand an orphanage in the village of Mutungu, Uganda became his mission.
 After almost a year in Africa, he moved to Chicago where he got into the hospitality business, opening and operating restaurants.
 While in Chicago, he also began to explore furniture design as well as designing and building restaurants, bars, and nightclubs all over the city.
 Family and an opportunity to open a new restaurant/bar in Nashville brought him back south.
-This situation quickly turned into a huge disappointment, which led to a year of serious introspection.
+This situation quickly turned into a huge disappointment, which became a blessing, leading to a year of serious introspection.